artprima/prometheus-metrics-bundle/README.md

 When using autoconfigure = true, by implementing `Artprima\PrometheusMetricsBundle\Metrics\MetricsCollectorInterface` Symfony will automatically configure your metrics collector to be used by the collector registry.

-Please note that `Artprima\PrometheusMetricsBundle\Metrics\MetricsCollectorInterface` is a base interface since version 1.9.0.
-Which itself should not be implemented directly.
+Please note that `Artprima\PrometheusMetricsBundle\Metrics\MetricsCollectorInterface` is a base interface since version 1.9.0, which itself should not be implemented directly.
 Instead, your class should implement one or more child interfaces:

 - `Artprima\PrometheusMetricsBundle\Metrics\PreRequestMetricsCollectorInterface`
   - collect metrics on "kernel.request" event with a priority of 1024.